 - Colors of the palette docked to the application window.

-- Open the docked palette to show more colors.
+- Opens the docked color palette to show more colors.

-- Opens a menu with additional options of the panel.
+- Opens a menu with additional options of the specific panel.

-- The title leaf of a panel can be used to drag and drop the panel anywhere on the screen or into another panel.
+- The title label of a panel can be used to drag and drop the panel anywhere on the screen or into another panel.